CADLabs/ethereum-economic-model/README.md

 **Eth2 specs version**: implements the [Altair](https://github.com/ethereum/eth2.0-specs#altair) updates in the [Beige Gorgon / v1.1.0-alpha.3](https://github.com/ethereum/eth2.0-specs/releases/tag/v1.1.0-alpha.3) release.

 Features:
-* Configurable to reflect protocol behavior at different points in time of the development roadmap
+* Configurable to reflect protocol behavior at different points in time of the development roadmap:
-*  1) post Beacon Chain launch, pre EIP 1559, pre PoS (TODO: Mention in brackets high-level the most important configuration elements)
+  1. post Beacon Chain launch, pre EIP1559, pre PoS (validators receive PoS incentives, EIP1559 disabled, and PoW still in operation)
-*  2) post Beacon Chain launch, post EIP 1559, pre PoS (TODO: Mention in brackets high-level the most important configuration elements)
+  2. post Beacon Chain launch, post EIP1559, pre PoS (validators receive PoS incentives, EIP1559 enabled with miners receiving tips, and PoW still in operation)
-*  3) post Beacon Chain launch, post EIP 1559, post PoS (TODO: Mention in brackets high-level the most important configuration elements)
+  3. post Beacon Chain launch, post EIP1559, post PoS (validators receive PoS incentives, EIP1559 enabled with validators receiving tips, and PoW deprecated)
-* Supports [state space analysis](https://en.wikipedia.org/wiki/State-space_representation#:~:text=The%20%22state%20space%22%20is%20the,variables%20are%20expressed%20as%20vectors) (i.e. simulation of system behavior over time) and [phase space analysis] (https://en.wikipedia.org/wiki/Phase_space) (i.e. generation of all unique system states in a given experimental setup)
+* Supports [state space analysis](https://en.wikipedia.org/wiki/State-space_representation) (i.e. simulation of system behavior over time) and [phase space analysis](https://en.wikipedia.org/wiki/Phase_space) (i.e. generation of all unique system states in a given experimental setup)
 * Customizable processes for important variables such as ETH price, ETH staked, validator adoption, EIP1559 transaction pricing, and transaction rates
-* Modular model structure for convenient extension and modification (TODO: say why modular model structure is valuable; structure of these bullets is: feature-->value add of feature)
+* Modular model structure for convenient extension and modification.
+This allows different user groups to refactor the model for different purposes, rapidly test new incentive mechanisms, or to update the model as Ethereum implements new protocol improvements.
-* Referrences to official [Eth2 specs](https://github.com/ethereum/eth2.0-specs) in Policy and State Update Function logic (TODO: Add value add; see last comment)
+* References to official [Eth2 specs](https://github.com/ethereum/eth2.0-specs) in Policy and State Update Function logic.
+This enables seamless onboarding of protocol developers or for the more advanced cadCAD user to dig into the underlying protocol design that inspired the logic.

 ## Table of Contents
 * [Model](#model)